100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 200gns

-By Champion Australian sire Manfred, Red Manfred was conceived in Australia, but was foaled and reared at Mr H. M. (Hugh) Reeves Hororata Stud when his dam Redshank came to New Zealand to be mated with Night Raid.
+By champion Australian sire Manfred, Red Manfred was conceived in Australia but foaled and reared at Mr H. M. (Hugh) Reeves’ Hororata Stud when his dam Redshank came to New Zealand to be mated with Night Raid.
 He was bred by the late Ernest Pearce, a Victorian wool buyer and large investor in thoroughbreds in Australia.
 He was purchased by J. W. Chenery of Wanganui as agent for a prominent Wanganui owner Mrs M. S. (Marion) Curle and trained at Woodville by F. Davis.

-At two, he broke his maiden in the WRC Wellesley Stakes (L) at Trentham, with further notable wins the CJC Welcome Stakes (L) at Riccarton, and the WRC Hopeful Stakes and WRC Plunkett Nursery Handicap both at Trentham.
-He added seconds in the Manawatu Sires’ Produce Stakes (L) and CJC Champagne Stakes (L) to his two year old record of 11 starts for four wins, two seconds and a third.
+At two he broke his maiden in the WRC Wellesley Stakes (L) at Trentham with further notable wins in the CJC Welcome Stakes (L) at Riccarton, WRC Hopeful Stakes and WRC Plunket Nursery Handicap, both at Trentham.
+He added seconds in the Manawatu Sires’ Produce Stakes (L) and CJC Champagne Stakes (L) to his two-year-old record of 11 starts for four wins, two seconds and a third.

-At three, he recorded wins in the Wanganui JC Wanganui Guineas (L), the WRC Harcourt Cup (G2), ARC King’s Plate (G2) on the second day of the 1933/34 Ellerslie Christmas Carnival, and the ARC Great Northern Derby (G1) on New Year’s Day.
-He concluded his season by taking out the 1934 ARC Great Northern St Leger (G2).
-Placings included a second in the CJC New Zealand Derby (G2), third in the CJC Canterbury Gold Cup (G2), third in the ARC Clifford Plate (G2) and a second placing in the WRC North Island Challenge Stakes (G3).
+At three, he recorded wins in the Wanganui Guineas (L), the WRC Harcourt Cup (Gr.2), ARC King’s Plate (Gr.2) on the second day of the 1933/34 Ellerslie Christmas Carnival and the ARC Great Northern Derby (Gr.1) on New Year’s Day.
+He concluded his season by taking out the 1934 ARC Great Northern St Leger (Gr.2).

-At four, he won the WRC Wellington Racing Club Hcp (G3) at Trentham, ARC Easter Hcp (G1) and the Hawke's Bay Cup (L).
-Notable placings were in the ARC Mitchelson Cup, Awapuni Gold Cup and WRC Harcourt Cup.
+At four he won the Wellington Racing Club Hcp (Gr.3) at Trentham, the ARC Easter Hcp (Gr.1) and the Hawke's Bay Cup (L).
+Notable placings were in the ARC Mitchelson Cup (Gr.3), Awapuni Gold Cup (Gr.2) and WRC Harcourt Cup (Gr.2).

-At five, he had three starts in Australia, where he seriously injured himself upon slipping on a bitumen road and bolting.
-He returned to New Zealand for his six year old season, but after failing to regain his best form on the flat, was put to hurdling with some minor success.
-He was then sold to Australia where he continued racing at seven and eight.
-This resulted in four further wins, including the Cranbourne Gold Cup.
-In total, he won 17 times.
+At five he had three starts in Australia where he seriously injured himself when he slipped on a bitumen road and bolted.
+He returned to New Zealand for his six-year-old season but after failing to regain his best form on the flat was put to hurdling with some minor success.
+He was then sold to Australia where he continued racing at seven and eight which resulted in four further wins including the Cranbourne Gold Cup in course record time.
+In total he won 17 times.

 1933: THEO (LOT 17)